AMAZING CULTURED CREAM CHOCOLATE TRUFFLE BALLS

 Recipe for the healthiest chocolate on earth?

 I’m in search of the perfect homemade dark chocolate, aren’t you?
-Did you know that dark chocolate contains probiotics and antioxidants to keep your gut healthy?
+Did you know that dark chocolate contains prebiotics and antioxidants to keep your gut healthy?
 I’m talking about the super dark kind here.
 It must be made of 70% plus, raw cacao or cocoa and these balls have a bonus supply.
 Dark chocolate contains amazing vitamins and minerals, but its more recent ‘superfood’ status relates to our loving gut microbes.
 It seems they love chocolate too!

 WHO WOULD HAVE THOUGHT PROBIOTICS COULD TASTE THIS GOOD!